nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * Read user input from the console.
 * Print program output to the console.

-The *ui.readCommand()* method reads the input which is then passed on to the `Logic` component.
+The `ui.readCommand()` method reads the input which is then passed on to the `Logic` component.

-The *ui.println(output)* method prints output to the console.
-Default output messages are stored as static String constants in the `Messages` class, while commonly used output messages are made methods by themselves. *ui.printGreeting()* is one such method and is called to display the welcome message to the user.
+The `ui.println(output)` method prints output to the console.
+Default output messages are stored as static string constants in the `Messages` class, while commonly used output messages are made methods by themselves. `ui.printGreeting()` is one such method and is called to display the welcome message to the user.

 ### 3.3 Logic Component